robertmok/web-templates/README.md

 - compare and remove duplicate function from json
 - count the amount of each type and use it in progress bar
 - add the specified elements from JSON data when clicked on a type in the menu

+---

+**temp9.html**
+- Javascript + jQuery
+- similar copy of temp8.html but it is not just pure javascript
+- some javascript code is replaced with jQuery
+- Ex.
+AJAX using jQuery, etc ...